gedankenstuecke/oh-rescuetime-source/README.md

 No matter whether we hit the API limit or not: We always want to upload the new data we got from the Moves API back to Open Humans.
 This way we can incrementally update the data on Open Humans, even if we regularly hit the API limits.

 ### Example flow for `process_moves`
-1. we want to download new data for user A and `get_existing_moves` etc. tells us we need data for the weeks 01-10.
+1. We want to download new data for user A and `get_existing_moves` etc. tells us we need data for the weeks 01-10.
 2. We start our API calls and in Week 6 we hit the API limit.
 We now enqueue a new `process_moves()` task with `Celery`.
 3. We then upload our existing data from week 1-5 to Open Humans.
 This way a user has at least some data already available
 4. After the countdown has passed our in `2` enqueued `process_moves` task starts.